rips/php-connector/README.md

 # Testing

 Testing is done with phpunit.
-You can [install php globally](https://phpunit.de/manual/current/en/installation.html) or by using the executable in `./vender/bin/phpunit`.
+You can [install php globally](https://phpunit.de/manual/current/en/installation.html) or by using the executable in `./vendor/bin/phpunit`.

 Run the tests by executing phpunit in the root directory of the project:

+With global install:

     `phpunit`

-    'vender/bin/phpunit'
+With composer install:

+    'vendor/bin/phpunit'